Air India 'urinating' incident victim says crew made her confront, negotiate with perpetrator | Law-Order

 The woman also accused the crew of being ''deeply unprofessional'' and said they were not proactive in managing a ''very sensitive and traumatic situation''.

 She added that her son-in-law sent a complaint to Air India on November 27 and the airline had agreed to reimburse the ticket.
 However, it has only issued a partial refund that, she said, was ''hardly sufficient compensation for my traumatic experience''.
-A lookout circular has been issued against the accused to prevent him from fleeing the country, the police said, adding that efforts were being taken to nab him.
+Meanwhile, a police officer said that teams have sent to Mumbai and Bengaluru.
+The office of the accused is situated in Bengaluru and it was found in primary investigation that he was working from home, however, the investigation is underway.
+Police are trying to nab him.
+A lookout circular has been issued against the man to prevent him from fleeing the country, police said, adding that efforts were being taken to nab him.

 The airline on Wednesday said it had imposed a 30-day flying ban on the accused passenger and set up an internal panel to probe whether there were lapses on part of the crew in addressing the situation.
 Air India CEO Campbell Wilson, in an internal communication to employees, told airline staff to report any improper behaviour on aircraft to authorities at the earliest even if the matter appeared to have been settled.